aurelia-ui-toolkits/aurelia-materialize-bridge/sample/src/help/docs/bridge-developers-tutorials/setup.md

 <br><br>

 #### Step 2
-Replace the complete content of the `package.json` file with the content of **[this](https://github.com/aurelia-ui-toolkits/skeleton-plugin-kendo/blob/master/package.json)** `package.json` file. **Make sure** that you replace all references to [https://github.com/aurelia-ui-toolkits/skeleton-plugin-kendo](https://github.com/aurelia-ui-toolkits/skeleton-plugin-kendo) with the "path" to your own repository to be used in the course of these tutorials.
+Replace the complete content of the `package.json` file with the content of

+* **(revisit)** **[this](https://github.com/aurelia-ui-toolkits/skeleton-plugin-kendo/blob/master/package.json)** `package.json` file.

+**Make sure** that you replace all references to [https://github.com/aurelia-ui-toolkits/skeleton-plugin-kendo](https://github.com/aurelia-ui-toolkits/skeleton-plugin-kendo) with the "path" to your own repository to be used in the course of these tutorials.
 <br><br>

 #### Step 3
-Edit the "root level" `config.js` file and ensure that the lines 8, 9 and 15 are as shown in the code section below (in particular is is the line 15 -  `'kendo-ui/*': 'vendors/*'` that sets this project to use the settings defined in the "HAVING KENDOUI ALREADY: VENDORS" tab on the [Installation](#/installation) page)
+Edit the "root level" `config.js` file and ensure that the lines 8 and 9 are as shown in the code section below.
 <br>
 ```javascript
 System.config({